 “All of our products are made from tires, every aspect of the tire.
 We make accessories, jewelry, bracelets and belts for men and women.
 Depending on the event we can make speciality items.
 We also make functional furniture.
 Everything we do is art.
 I’m an artist.
 Everyone that has worked with me in the past has had some affiliation with art or youth development.”

 “It was never my intention to get into this business, not even remotely,” says Marshall.
 She recalls that it all got started back in 2015.
 “My son was in the 2nd grade at the time and he wanted some money for a vacation.
 I told him to come up with an idea to make some money and whatever he came with and made I would match it.
 He though about it and found an old tire outside and said that we were going to make wallets out of the tire and so we did.
-Queens College was having an art fair I called up a friend of mine and told her I wanted to participate.
+Queens College was having an art fair and so I called up a friend of mine and told her I wanted to participate.
 We went there and were able to sell the wallets and straw bracelets and made $175 dollars.”

 Still, Marshall notes that even though the initial response was great, the idea didn’t stick right away.
 It wasn’t until she ultimately developed the Mega Mergers program for the Ministry of Youth, that the idea really began to take shape.
 The response to the program was overwhelming.
 The program offers apprenticeship training that aims to boost environmental consciousness as well as encourage entrepreneurial skills and the development of social skills which can be used to generate immediate income on a shoestring budget.